 Another significant tomb belongs to a man named Aper-El.
 Like Ramose, he served as vizier under both Amenhotep III and Akhenaten.
 While currently off-limits, some art from his tomb is now on display at Saqqara’s Imhotep Museum.

 It’s not surprising that Atenism never caught on long-term.
-Akhenaten went through great efforts to desecrate the name of Amun throughout Egypt – sacrilege that had never been seen before, and that wouldn’t happen again until the Christian era.
+Throughout his reign, Akhenaten repeatedly desecrated the name of Amun – sacrilege that had never been seen before, and that wouldn’t happen again until the Christian era.
+Accordingly, he had no fans within the priesthood.

 But even if he’d left the traditional religion alone, Atenism was never going to win the hearts and minds of the people.
 It was less a universal religion and more Akhenaten’s personal belief system.
 Nobody could even worship the Aten directly, but only via the pharaoh himself.

-But love Akhenaten or hate him, there’s no denying that he was an incredibly creative person.
-And some characteristics of Amarna art lingered on for a bit even after subsequent pharaohs tried to erase his memory.
+But love Akhenaten or hate him, there’s no denying that he was an incredibly creative individual.
+And some characteristics of Amarna art lingered on for a bit following his death – even after subsequent pharaohs tried to erase his memory.

 One of the most blatant examples of post-Akhenaten Amarna art is the Golden Throne of Tutankhamun that was discovered in his tomb.